ecssiah/libgdx-and-jruby/README.md

     /TestGame/libs
     /TestGame/src

 Put the main gdx files for your OS in '/libs'.
-I would also grab gdx-tools.jar out of '/extensions' in the libGdx archive so you can automatically pack your textures.
+I would also grab gdx-tools.jar out of '/extensions' in the libgdx archive so you can automatically pack your textures.
 On linux, mine looks like this.

     /libs/gdx.jar
     /libs/gdx-backend-lwjgl.jar